Please be sure to refresh your web browser for the most up to date course catalog.

 We know professional development classes are important to you.
 Not only are professional development classes imperative to maintaining your teaching license, they also allow you to increase your pay through lane changes and salary advancement.
 That is why our staff work hard to ensure you are registered for your professional development classes quickly, receive adequate information about your class, and ensure grades are posted promptly.

 Sometimes these classes are called continuing education for teachers or continuing professional education credits.
 At NDSU we refer to all classes educators take to stay updated in their field as K-12 professional development classes.
 Educators we serve include teachers in a regular classroom, special education, art, music, physical education, and more.
 We also serve school counselors, coaches, administrators, and other individuals who work with youth in the K-12 education system and its associated extracurricular activites.
+All classes listed are at the graduate professional-development level, which means they are graduate level but are not eligible for use on a master's program of study.

 Sign up for our newsletter to receive information about new professional development classes as well as information about other activities that may benefit you or your students.